 Ariana Bina - Musician and Educator - Austin, TX (Instagram: @ari_bina)

 Charlie Lockwood – Executive Director, Texas Folklife - Austin, TX (http://www.texasfolklife.org)

 Thomas Grant Richardson - Independent Folklorist/ Traditional Arts Consultant - Santa Fe, NM (https://www.linkedin.com/in/thomas-gr...)

 This discussion is centered around the value and nature of what folk and traditional arts means right now during this challenging time, ideas for connecting individuals and communities going forward, support for artists, as well as some of the issues culture workers, folklorists, artists, and arts administrators should consider while undertaking our work during the coronavirus pandemic.

 Do you have thoughts or ideas to share about the topics discussed by the panel?
 Share them with Texas Folklife here or email firstname.lastname@example.org

 Learn more at: www.texasfolklife.org

-This program is supported in part by Humanities Texas, the state affiliate of the National Endowment for the Humanities, and The City of Austin Cultural Arts Division of the Economic Development Department.
+This program is supported in part by Humanities Texas, the state affiliate of the National Endowment for the Humanities.
 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily reflect those of The City of Austin Cultural Arts Division of the Economic Development Department, Humanities Texas and the National Endowment for the Humanities.